 IIJ's initiatives for sustainability are disclosed on "Sustainability".
-In addition, IIJ's climate-related disclosures based on the TCFD recommendations are disclosed on "Information Disclosure based on the TCFD Recommendations".
+In addition, IIJ's climate-related disclosures based on the TCFD recommendations and human capital are disclosed on "Information Disclosure based on the TCFD Recommendations" and "Human Capital," respectively.

 Group management